rcrowther/django-img/README.md

     registry.register(single_or_list_of_filters)

-There is also (like ModelAdmin) a decorator available,
+Like ModelAdmin, there is also a decorator available,

     from image import register, ResizeSmart